 - 1 tbsp maple syrup or raw honey

 - 1/2 cup homemade fruit compôte

 - Shake the can of coconut milk well before opening.
 Once opened, pour the milk into a clean, sterilised glass jar.
 Depending how thick you like your yoghurt, you can choose to scoop out the solid cream at the top, and add in some or none of the coconut water.
-To sterilise the jars, rinse thoroughly with boiling water and let dry completely.
+To sterilise the jars, rinse them thoroughly with boiling water and then let them dry completely.
 Make sure to let the jars cool back down to room temperature before adding the ingredients.

 - If using, cut your vanilla bean in half and scrape out the vanilla inside with a spoon, then add it to your coconut milk.
 Stir in the vanilla until it’s mixed through evenly.
-If using vanilla extract or honey, add in here and stir through well.
+If using vanilla extract or honey, add it in here and stir through well.

 - Cover the mixture with a single layer of cheesecloth (or a very thin, clean dish towel), and secure with a rubber band.

 - Let the yoghurt set in a warm place.
-I usually wrap a tea towel around the jar, secure with rubber bands, and keep it sitting in the oven turning just the light on (no heat settings) for 24-48 hours.
+I usually wrap a tea towel around the jar, secure it with a couple of rubber bands, and keep it sitting in the oven turning just the light on (no heat settings) for 24-48 hours.
 When the coconut yoghurt is finished it will taste sour and the yoghurt will be a little thick (it’ll thicken more once you refrigerate it).

 - After 24 hours check on it to make sure it’s starting to thicken.
 It should have a thick layer on top.
 Mix the top layer of the yoghurt in and stir to help redisperse the vanilla and other contents of the yoghurt that may have settled at the bottom.

 - Secure the cheesecloth back on the jar and let sit for another 24 hours.